 What Your Contract of Employment Should Include

-A contract between an employer and an employee or worker is a legally binding agreement.
-This could be a ‘Contract of Employment’ or a ‘Contract of Service’.
+A contract between an employer and a PA is a legally binding agreement.

 What an employer must provide in writing